Rothbury Branch: The Northumberland Central Railway

 Rothbury was still an important centre for the production of lime, but the lack of a railway connection was felt more keenly than ever, and during the construction of the Wansbeck Railway, a scheme was brought forward to build a 45 mi line from Scotsgap northwards through Rothbury and Wooler to Cornhill, near to Berwick on the Kelso line of the North Eastern Railway.
 The line would need capital of £260,000 to construct, and the terrain to be crossed north of Rothbury was very thinly populated.
 Although the promoters must have understood that the Wansbeck line only continued with the support of the NBR, they were evidently undeterred.
 In fact, the Wansbeck Railway was absorbed by the NBR on 21 July 1863.

-A Parliamentary Bill for the line, to be called The Northumberland Central Railway, was submitted for the 1863 session.
+A parliamentary bill for the line, to be called the Northumberland Central Railway, was submitted for the 1863 session.
 A cash deposit of £20,800 was required to do so, but the cash available to the provisional company was inadequate, so three individuals, including Richard Hodgson of the NBR, provided the money themselves.

-The bill received the Royal Assent on 28 July 1863; capital was £270,000.
+The Northumberland Central Railway Act 1863 (26 & 27 Vict. c. ccxxxv) received royal assent on 28 July 1863; capital was £270,000.

 The act (as it now was) merely authorised the capital; actually raising it was a problem for the company.
 A provisional contract with Warings, a reputable London-based contractor, was finalised, but the absence of money prevented a start.
 A call on subscribers brought in some money, and debate raged as to whether construction should be from the Scotsgap end or the northern end.
 Warings was pressed to consider courses of action that would have disadvantaged the firm and, given the absence of ready money, it saw that the contract was vain, and asked to be relieved of it.
 The company was unable to provide money to make a start, and on 7 August 1865, a difficult shareholders' meeting took place, which ended with agreement to abandon the proposed line north of Rothbury.
 The eclipse of Richard Hodgson as chairman of the North British Railway was significant in the loss of commitment to the northward extension.